The 80s – A Decade Like No Other [Embracing Nostalgia]

 We played and enjoyed life unsupervised for the most part.
 It didn’t matter where we were; adults were not concerned with our actions unless we broke something or someone got hurt.

 If we broke something, we could be in trouble.
-If we got hurt playing, someone would put some antibacterial cleaner on the cut and a Band-Aid, and we would return to playing again.
+If we got hurt playing, someone would put some antibacterial cleaner on the cut and a Band-Aid on it, and we would return to playing again.

 The Ice-Cream Truck